crfosse/Thingy-52-to-nRF52xx/README.md

 #define LBS_UUID_LED_CHAR    0x0301
 ```

 This should enable your development kit to react on button presses from the Thingy.

+I have made this functionality into its own service called Thingy Button Service(TBS), which is included in the `src` folder.

 Achieving access to all the environment sensor data from the Thingy requires more work(and I have done it for you).
 In short I have taken the BLE LED button service code and rewritten it for handling Environment data from the Thingy.
-I have called this: Thingy Environment Service(TES). `main.c` is also ammended to support this.
+I have called this thr Thingy Environment Service(TES). `main.c` is also ammended to support this.

 In order to try this out yourself:
 1. Add the `ble_app_thingy_to_52_dk_c` project folder to `<Your SDK path>\examples\ble_central\`.
 This folder contains the `main.c` file and the µvision Keil project(Segger support is on its way).
 2. Move the folders in src to `<Your SDK path>\components\ble\ble_services\`.
-The folder `ble_tes_c` includes the Thingy Environment service files and the `ble_lbs_c` folder includes the original LED button service code amended for use with the Thingy(as described earlier).
+The folder `ble_tes_c` includes the Thingy Environment service files and the `ble_tbs_c` folder includes the original LED button service code amended for use with the Thingy(as described earlier).
 3. Build and flash it to you nrf52 DK.

 Short usage guide: